How Children Learn and Grow with Music on the Playground

 Add a Musical Garden to Your Play Area

-Do you want to add music to your outdoor play area?
+Do you want to add music play to your outdoor play area?
 Consider adding a music garden.
 This is a dedicated play area where musical play equipment is centralized.
 Children can work together to create a song or simply explore several different instruments in one area.
-Consider adding around five or six playground pieces that incorporate music in your music garden.
+Consider adding around five or six playground pieces that incorporate music into your music garden.

 Products to Add to Your Playground